fredrik-rose/AdventOfCode2021/README.md

 ### Algorithms

+#### Represent 2D Coordinate System with Imaginary Numbers

 Imaginary numbers can be used to represent a 2D coordinate system.

+#### Representation of 2D Board

+A dict where the keys are 2D coordinates can be used to represent a 2D board as an alternative to a 2D matrix.

+#### Iterating over Sequence with Multiple Stop Conditions

 A generator can be used if one wants to iterate over a sequence with multiple stop conditions:
 ```